28add11/tt07_qoa_decode/docs/info.md

 qr and sf_quant are exactly as they are in the QOA specification, with this chip decoding sample by sample.

-After sending the sample, wait (NUMBER) chip clock cycles, then request the sample with the following instruction:
+After sending the sample, wait 40 chip clock cycles, then request the sample with the following instruction:
 | bit[7] | bit[6] | bit[5] | bit[4] | bit[3] | bit[2] | bit[1] | bit[0] |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 |   1    |        |        |        |        |        |        |   0    |